Phurba-Sherpa/gitbisect-automation/README.md

-# Git bisect with cli tools
+# Git-bisect

+An automation git-bisect blend with test suite to make bug finding blazingly fast and with no human effort